By Xam Riche on April 25, 2026 • 12 min read

 But serotonin is not the whole IBS-D story.
 The useful move is pattern matching: food-trigger work when diet is messy, IBS-D medication discussion when urgency is dominant, and gut-brain or pain treatment when the volume dial stays high.

 Use this page as the mechanism bridge.
-Use IBS-D and low FODMAP for food execution, IBS treatment for clinician-guided options, and visceral pain support when pain amplification is the deeper problem.
+Use IBS-D and low FODMAP for food execution, IBS-D medications and diarrhea options for the clinical IBS-D sorter, IBS treatment for the broader treatment landscape, and visceral pain support when pain amplification is the deeper problem.

 Xam Riche is a gut health solopreneur and founder of YourFitNature, dedicated to helping people navigate digestive wellness through evidence-based information and personal experience.
 After years of struggling with IBS and bloating, Xam discovered the transformative power of the low FODMAP diet and now shares practical, science-backed guidance to help others find relief.
 While not a medical professional, Xam combines extensive research with lived experience to create accessible, empowering resources for the gut health community.
 Learn more about our mission